May 132019

 • r = distance between the charges.

-In the MKS system and in vacuum:
+In the MKS system and in a vacuum environment:

 K constant on Coulomb's law